Trip Details

 3. Purifying tap/river water using a chloride pump, iodine, or chloride tablets.
 The taste of the tablets is not appetizing, so it is recommendable to use a dissolvable vitamin tablet to add flavor.

-Mild and common symptoms include headaches (also a symptom of dehydration), low appetite, and restless sleep.
+Mild and common altitude sickness symptoms include headaches (also a symptom of dehydration), low appetite, and restless sleep.

 How will I get rescued if I am critically ill during the trek?